Mintbase/mintbase-js/packages/sdk/src/burn/README.md

 # Burn Tokens

-Burn one or more tokens for a given smart contract id.
+Tries to buy one or more tokens for a given smart contract id.

+You must own a token to be able to burn it.

+The nftContactId can be supplied as an argument or through the `NFT_CONTRACT_ID` environment variable.

-**As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method
+**As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method**

 ## burn(args: BurnArgs): NearContractCall